 - White Hots

 - The New York State coat of arms has three major things that are a shield, a banner below the shield, and two supporters holding the shield.

 - On the shield, a sloop and a masted ship on the Hudson River are shown that depicts the foreign and inland commerce.

 - A grassy shore and a range of mountain borders the river, while behind the mountains there is a rising sun in the background.

 - A crest, composed of an eagle sitting on a world globe, is surmounting the shield.

 - Below the shield is a banner displaying the motto ‘Excelsior’.

-- The supporter of shield on the right side is “Justice”, who is holding scales and sword of justice while wearing a blindfold.
+- The supporter of the shield on the right side is “Justice”, who is holding scales and swords of justice while wearing a blindfold.
 All this represents fairness and impartiality.

-- The supporter in the left is “Liberty”, who is wearing a Liberty cap and treading a crown with her left foot that reveals freedom from the British monarchy.
+- The supporter on the left is “Liberty”, who is wearing a Liberty cap and treading a crown with her left foot that reveals freedom from the British monarchy.